 Bushfire Data Challenges

-The ARDC’s Bushfire Data Challenges program is creating a bushfire data commons to help researchers and authorities share life-saving information.
+The ARDC’s Bushfire Data Challenges program has created a bushfire data commons to help researchers and authorities share life-saving information.

 A bushfire at night